wangziblake/wangziblake.github.io/_pages/services.md

 - IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
 - IEEE Transactions on Computational Imaging (TCI)
 - IEEE Transactions on Instrumentation and Measurement (TIM)
+- IEEE Journal of Biomedical and Health Informatics (JBHI)
 - IEEE Journal of Selected Topics in Signal Processing (JSTSP)
 - Magnetic Resonance in Medicine (MRM)
 - Magnetic Resonance Letters (MRL)